pingidentity/pingidentity-devops-getting-started/docs/pingDevopsUtil.md

 # The `ping-devops` utility

 `ping-devops` is our general DevOps command line utility.

+## Dependent utilities

 To perform all of its operations, `ping-devops` has a dependency on these utilities:

 * openssl
 * base64